ninon-io/ninon-io.github.io/_pages/teaching_ableton.md

 > Download here the samples you can use during this course here: [Mixed samples](https://drive.google.com/drive/folders/17IzUHC-Wqjyklfrf5vK1NxUjYjYgdkHN?usp=sharing){: .btn .btn--light-outline}

-You can also download the sample you like [here](https://weraveyou.com/tech/best-free-music-samples/)
+You can also download samples you like [here](https://weraveyou.com/tech/best-free-music-samples/)

 ### Basic Notions